 Book Repairs and Rebinding

 We are very pleased to have provided repairs and rebindings to a range of public organisations and private individuals.
-A selection of recent works include:
+A selection of our recent works includes:

-- Royal School of Needlework at Hampton Court Palace
+- Royal School of Needlework, Hampton Court Palace

 - Trading Standards Institute UK

 - Leonard & Virginia Woolf Commemorative Committee